+Your High 3 Salary is an important part of your pension calculation for federal retirement.
 Your High 3 Salary is the highest average basic pay you earned during any 3 consecutive years of Federal service.

 Basic pay includes: